DOT Hazmat Transportation – Advanced General Awareness Training

 - Lesson 4: Hazardous Materials Table – Part 2

-- Module 3: Shipping Papers - Module 3 of the DOT Hazmat Transportation Training discusses DOT Shipping Papers requirements, including how to properly prepare these documents, special considerations for certain hazardous materials, and the four different types of shipper’s certification
+Module 3 of the DOT Hazmat Transportation Training discusses DOT Shipping Papers requirements, including how to properly prepare these documents, special considerations for certain hazardous materials, and the four different types of shipper’s certification.

 - Lesson 5: Preparation of Shipping Papers